 Seymour Kindergarten Registration 2023

-Parents of children who are eligible for kindergarten in August of 2022 as well as Grade One (1) students who have been attending a private kindergarten program, are urged to register their children.
-Children must be five (5) years of age as of January 1, 2023 to be eligible to attend Kindergarten in August 2022.
+Parents of children who are eligible for Kindergarten in August of 2023 as well as Grade One (1) students who have been attending a private kindergarten program, are urged to register their children.
+Children must be five (5) years of age as of January 1, 2024 to be eligible to attend Kindergarten in August 2023.

 Parents must provide a copy of the child’s official birth certificate, immunization records and proof of residency.
 Proof of residency documentation includes driver’s license, house deed or lease and two utility bills.
 Children should have the required immunization inoculations and boosters for the following: Polio, Measles, Mumps, Rubella, DTaP, Varicella, Hib (Hemophilus Influenza Type B), and Hep B (Hepatitis B), Pneumococcal, and Hep A.

-Completed physical paperwork must be returned by August 15, 2022 in order for students to start school.
+Completed physical paperwork must be returned no later than August 14, 2023 in order for students to start school.

 Along with the health examination, a hematocrit or hemoglobin blood test, vision, auditory, and postural screening must be performed, plus adequate immunizations.
 The following are the immunization requirements prior to registration: